mizchi/_module_.js/README.md

 I hate require.js.

 It is too ugly to use for me because of catching module by argument order.
-If we take care of namespace scope thoroughly, we can use global namespace.
+If we take care of namespace scope thoroughly, we are supporsed to use global namespace.